OpeyemiOla/Data_cleaning-on-PowerBI-using-an-existing-excel-file/README.md

 # Data_cleaning-on-PowerBI-using-an-existing-excel-file

-Project Title :
+### Project Title :
 Data Cleaning Using Power BI

-Project Overview :
+### Project Overview :
+---
 Power BI is a business analytics service by Microsoft that enables users to visualize and analyze data from various sources.
 It provides interactive dashboards, reporting, and data modeling capabilities.
-This data analysis Power BI project is to analyze and generate a clean file from an existing Excel file which can be achieved by:
+This data analysis Power BI project is to analyze and generate a clean file from an existing Excel file which can be achieved by: Data importation, Transformation (data cleaning), and Data loading.

- Data importation
- Transformation (data cleaning)

- Data loading.

-Removing Duplicates
-Splitting Columns
-Merging Columns
-Data Visualizing

-## Data Sources
+### Data Sources
+---
 The primary data source used here is a template from Excel Function 2 file(https://canvas.instructure.com/files/271921767/download?download_frd=1) which was discussed in class and the data cleaning performed on file 1, while we work on file 2-3

-Data Cleaning And Preparation:
+### Data Cleaning processes
-In the initial phase of data cleaning and preparation, we perform the following

-Data loading and Inspection
-Handling missing variables
-\data cleaning and formatting by cleaning all null columns and rows Exploratory Data Analysis
-The data was explored to answer some questions such as
+---
 Text cleaning 2 ( splitting of fullname to create First Name, Surname and First Name with Email)

 Text cleaning 3 (merging of First Name and Surname to create Fullname)

 Text cleaning 4 ( extracting First Name , Surname from Email address)

+these are some of the steps that was initially taken on these files at the transform stage before going ahead to follow through the assignment questions
+Data loading and Inspection
+Handling missing variables
+Data cleaning and formatting by cleaning all null columns and rows Exploratory Data Analysis

 ## Data Analysis
 ---